aws-samples/amazon-lex-customerservice-workshop/02_LexBotSubscribeService/README.md

 	1. Click **Add Slot to intent**

-	1. Name the slot `planName` and use `which plan would you like to apply to your account?` for slot prompt
+	1. Name the slot `planName` and use `Which plan would you like to apply to your account?` for slot prompt

 		<img src="images/plan-name-slot.png" alt="create new slot screenshot" width="100%">